thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 threshold for the CE identification, representative of the clear-sky irradiance at the time of each GHI measurement.
 This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
-The implementation of the long term change of AOD, discussed in the previous section, allows capturing a large part of the natural variability of clear-sky GHI.
+The implementation of the long-term change of AOD, discussed in the previous section, allows capturing a large part of the natural variability of clear-sky GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using